ondrap/gssapi-wai/README.md

 See haskell [gssapi](http://github.com/ondrap/gssapi) package for tutorial how to set up kerberos authentication with Windows AD.

+This module is modelled after [spnego-http-auth-nginx-module](https://github.com/stnoonan/spnego-http-auth-nginx-module).
+If you are using it to provide auth, it should be reasonably easy to use this module instead.

 #### The application

 Generally you need to use TLS, otherwise browsers refuse to use SPNEGO authentication.